bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>ES6 has brought several new features and methods into JavaScript since its release.
 These features have better improved…</em>medium.com</a><a href="https://medium.com/@bolajiayodeji/the-differences-between-object-freeze-vs-const-in-javascript-4eacea534d7c" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/explaining-value-vs-reference-in-javascript-647a975e12a0" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/explaining-value-vs-reference-in-javascript-647a975e12a0"><strong>Explaining Value vs. Reference in Javascript</strong><br />
-<em>A simple look at computer memory explains what’s happening</em>codeburst.io</a><a href="https://codeburst.io/explaining-value-vs-reference-in-javascript-647a975e12a0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>A simple look at computer memory explains what's happening</em>codeburst.io</a><a href="https://codeburst.io/explaining-value-vs-reference-in-javascript-647a975e12a0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 ### DOES IT MUTATE: